toverainc/willow/README.md

 ### Willow Configuration

 Navigate to "Willow Configuration" to fill in your Wi-Fi SSID, Wi-Fi password (supports 2.4 GHz Wi-Fi with WPA/WPA2/WPA3 authentication), and your Willow Inference Server URI (best-effort Tovera hosted example provided).
+You can also select your wake word and several other options.

 #### Home Assistant